OpenConceptLab/ocl-docs/docs/source/oclapi/apireference/cascade.md

 # Operation: $cascade

 ## Overview
-The API exposes a `$cascade` operation to retrieve a list of associated concepts and mappings initiated from a specific concept code for a source or collection version.
-Associations may be determined using both hierarchy and mappings and may be processed recursively.
+The API exposes a `$cascade` operation to retrieve a list of associated concepts and mappings initiated from a specific concept within a source or collection version.
+Associations may be determined using both hierarchy (parent-child relationships) and/or mappings, and associations may be processed recursively.
 Note that a repository version is required in order to unambiguously navigate hierarchy and mappings – therefore, it is not possible to cascade interim resource versions. `$cascade` can return a hierarchical response or a flattened response.

 ## Get a list of resources that are associated with a concept within a specific source or collection version
 If `:sourceVersion`/`:collectionVersion` is omitted, OCL defaults to the `latest` released repository version (not `HEAD`), or returns an error if that does not exist.
 Note that it is possible to cascade the `HEAD` version of a repository.